 With five exhibit galleries, a hands on Discovery Room, and four floors of Museum to explore, there's a lot of history to get caught up on.
 So let's cover the essentials to help you plan your Museum visit.

-Explore the rich history of McLean County in our five permanent exhibits and hands on Discovery Room.
+Explore the rich history of McLean County in our five permanent exhibits, hands on Discovery Room, and numerous displays.
 Our online exhibits bring McLean County history to you, wherever you are.

 The Museum has thousands of online and on-site resources for researching local history topics and genealogy.
 These are some of our most popular resources.

 Pantagraph Negatives Collection Overview